 Flowers Foods (FLO) Long-Term Debt Issuances (2016 - 2026)

-Flowers Foods (FLO) has disclosed Long-Term Debt Issuances for 18 consecutive years, with $40.0 million as the latest value for Q1 2026.
+Flowers Foods has reported Long-Term Debt Issuances over the past 18 years, most recently at $40.0 million for Q1 2026.

 - Quarterly Long-Term Debt Issuances rose 2.56% to $40.0 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $1.0 billion through Jan 2026, up 210.84% year-over-year, with the annual reading at $1.0 billion for FY2026, 210.84% up from the prior year.